Thanks to the many annual credit opportunities, the American Express® Gold Card can almost pay for itself

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 Our quick take: The American Express® Gold Card is a foodie’s dream, allowing you to rack up plenty of Membership Rewards points with its bonus categories on dining worldwide and at US supermarkets.
-The popular limited-edition Rose Gold design is now back as a permanent option, and thanks to new credits that have been added for 2021, the card almost pays for itself every year.
+The popular limited-edition Rose Gold design is now back as a permanent option, and thanks to the card’s annual credits, the Amex Gold can practically pay for itself every year.

 - With up to $120 in dining credits and up to $120 in Uber Cash included credits each year, card members can effectively get and keep the card for just $10 annually.

 - Earn an industry-leading 4 points for every dollar you spend on dining worldwide.